Neil Hamilton (actor)

-James Neil Hamilton (September 9, 1899 – September 24, 1984) was an American stage, film and television actor, best remembered for his role as Commissioner Gordon on the Batman TV series of the 1960s.
+James Neil Hamilton (September 9, 1899 – September 24, 1984) was an American stage, film and television actor, best remembered for his role as Commissioner Gordon on the Batman TV series of the 1960s, having first played a character by that name in 1928's Three Week-Ends.
 During his motion picture career, which spanned more than a half century, Hamilton performed in over 260 productions in the silent and sound eras.

 Acting career

 An only child, Hamilton was born in Lynn, Massachusetts.
 His show business career began when he secured a job as a shirt model in magazine advertisements.

 After this, he became interested in acting and joined several stock companies, where he gained experience and training as an actor in professional stage productions.
 This allowed him to get his first film role, in Vitagraph's The Beloved Impostor (1918).
 He got his big break in D. W. Griffith's The White Rose (1923).
 He traveled to Germany with Griffith and made a film about the incredibly harsh conditions in Germany after World War I, Isn't Life Wonderful (1924).

 While he was filming America (1924), a soldier's arm was blown off.
 Actor Charles Emmett Mack recalled: "Neil Hamilton and I went to neighboring towns and raised a fund for him—I doing a song and dance and Neil collecting a coin."